-Barbara Hussey and I had written in the site description for Villanueva State Park that Cassin’s Sparrows can be found 1 mile south of I-40; however, I needed to find a place where multiple cars could pull off onto the shoulder, which turned out to be 3 miles south.
+Barbara Hussey and I had written in the site description for Villanueva State Park that Cassin’s Sparrows can be found 1 mile north of I-40; however, I needed to find a place where multiple cars could pull off onto the shoulder, which turned out to be 3 miles north.
 When Annmarie and I pulled over, a herd of cows in a nearby field were curious what we were doing.

 We could hear Cassin’s Sparrows and located them as they sang and skylarked some distance from the road.
 Their melodious trill echoed in the cool summer morning.
 The Thursday Birders were luckier – there was one that repeatedly displayed from the top of a juniper near the road,

 And even landed a few times on the fence line.

 During our 30 minute stop, we also saw Lark Sparrow, Horned Lark, Northern Mockingbird and Western Meadowlark.

 Our next stop was at the bridge over the Pecos River just south of the village of Villanueva.
 Our target bird was Eastern Phoebe, one of the locations where this species regularly nests in New Mexico.
 We managed to see three of them.
 I captured this photo on our scouting day after it returned from bathing in the river and was arranging its feathers.

 While Black-billed Magpie is fairly common a short distance north of Villanueva, I have never seen one at this location before, so was surprised to see one briefly land on the bridge railing while scouting and fly into a nearby tree with the group.